wanruu/BSc-FYP/README.md

 - [ ] Make it able to search route from/to current location
 - [ ] Unify colors
 - [ ] Implement func of switching among plans
-- [ ] Implement func of route planning to show more plans, how?
-- [ ] safe area

 ## GetMap